padeir0/pao/readme.md

 of the form `i_pao_<NameUpperCamelCase>`.
  - All local variables, arguments, struct fields and union fields must be camelCase, no need to prefix them with `i_pao_` or `pao_`.
+ - All global variables must be prefixed with `g_pao_` and must only exist inside tests.

 Types often define the namespaces of functions, for example `pao_Natural` will define the namespace for the functions